frank-quoc/Alien-Invasion/README.md

 Python requests library
 ```

-### Installation on Linux
+### Installation

 **Alien Invasion Game**

-Enter the following into your terminal and `cd` into the repository.
+Enter the following into a Linux terminal and `cd` into the repository.

 ```
 git clone https://github.com/frank-quoc/Alien-Invasion.git